Mightysteve101/ENMU_Faculty/README.md

 # ENMU_Faculty
 Eastern New Mexico Directory Page Update

-I work as a Web Assistant for Eastern New Mexico University.
-I was given a task to rework and update ENMU's faculty page.
-The page was just a simple HTML document had an endless scroll to find each faculty member.
-With the help of my supervisor I was able to update the page using HTML, CSS, Bootstrap, SQL, and PHP.
-I looked at D1 college directories to see how they organized their page.
-I created a grid to organize each faculty member and used bootstrap to create 'Modules'.
+Update the Eastern New Mexico Faculty Page.

+Faculty Page was an HTML document with each faculty member listed on top of each other.
+Faculty members wanted to have to page make them feel more unique from each other.
+The Goal of this project is create a page that makes each faculty member have there own space.
+I will be using HTML, CSS, Bootstrap, SQL, and PHP.
+I will created a grid to organize each faculty member and use bootstrap to create 'Modules'.
 Instead of opening a new page and adding clicked we used pop up modules.
-When you click on a faculty member a module pops ups showing the faculty members information.
+I will have a featuer where you click on a faculty member and a module pops ups showing the faculty members information.
 This information includes a bio, location, and past experience.